Huegoxaga/notes/javascript/node-js.md

 - `npm cache verify` Verify the contents of the `_cacache` folder, garbage collecting any unneeded data, and verifying the integrity of the cache index and all cached data.
 - `npm -g uninstall <package-name> --save` remove global package.
   - `-S` or `--save` will remove packages from `package.json`.
+- `npm init` create a new node project under the current directory

 ## Global object